raviSussol/remote-server/docs/content/docs/M1/how_to_m1.md

 For `docker postgres`, first find out the current log file:`docker exec postgres_docker cat /var/lib/postgresql/data/current_logfiles`, then to tail `tail -f /var/lib/postgresql/data/log/postgresql-2021-10-20_130619.log` or to cp `docker cp postgres_docker:/var/lib/postgresql/data/log/postgresql-2021-10-20_130619.log log.log`.
 The exec script should automatically log all statments.

 ## Known problems and Limitations

 ##### Sync

+- Ensure you're on the mSupply branch: `feature/sync-v5`.
+- Ensure your data file has run the migration code in the mSupply method `centralChangeLogGenerateRecords()`.
+It is possible the `feature/sync-v5` method is behind `main` which may result in your data file being upgraded without the sync-v5 code having being run.
-Back end schema is pretty strict, pretty much all fk relations are not nullable.
+- Back end schema is pretty strict, pretty much all fk relations are not nullable.
 This caused a few sync problems, since these constraints are not enforced on mSupply end.
 You should see a pretty clear warning in postgres if sync fails, when using sqlite this problem is skipped (we were trying to skip records in transaction in postgres too, but had an issue).
   Anyways, one record that we've noticed that can be problematic in master_list_name_join, where name_ID is actually of a name that doens't exists (this happens in other records, like store, but for concrete system records).
 To metigate this you can run this sql in record browser:

 ```SQL
 select * from list_master_name_join limit 1;